code-server-boilerplates/starter-pack/docs/post-repo-creation/mergify.md

     * If you want them all, choose **All repositories**.
 3. Finally hit `Install` button.
 You'll be redirected to Mergify Dashboard.

+## Additional Configuration Needed

+In line 36 on `.mergify.yml`, replace `AndreiJirohHaliliDev2006` inti
+your username to get assigned.

 ## Example Configurations

 Pick once, paste into your `.mergify.yml` file and customize as needed.
 More will be added soon.